-- 10.13 If any symptoms occur while progressing through the GRAS protocol, the pupil must be seen by the Nurses before returning to the previous stage and attempting to progress again, after a minimum 48-hour period of rest, without the presence of symptoms.
+- 10.10 If symptoms persist for more than 28 days, individuals need to be assessed by an appropriate Healthcare Professional typically their GP. - 10.11 Ongoing communication between parents, academic teachers and Nurses is essential to ensure symptoms are shared and monitored throughout.
+The Medical Centre will lead with monitoring the symptoms through the progression of the GRAS pathway. - 10.12 It must be emphasised that these are minimum return to play times and pupils who do not recover fully within these timeframes may require longer. - 10.13 If any symptoms occur while progressing through the GRAS protocol, the pupil must be seen by the Nurses before returning to the previous stage and attempting to progress again, after a minimum 48-hour period of rest, without the presence of symptoms.
 The Nurses may refer back to the child's Doctor. - 10.14 On completion of Stage 5 the pupil may resume full contact matches (Level 6) once s/he has obtained medical clearance from their own Doctor.
 The sports staff should refer to the Medical Centre at this point.
 It is the parent's responsibility to organise this medical clearance before an individual can return to play.